LesleyLai/digital-garden/content/Concepts/BRDF.md

   - computer/graphics/LightTransport
   - computer/graphics/pbr
 ---
 # Bidirectional Reflectance Distribution Function

 **Bidirectional reflectance distribution function (BRDF)** encodes the behavior of light that "bounces off" surface.
 In particular, given incoming direction $\omega_i$, how much light gets scattered in any outgoing direction $\omega_0$.

 ## Definition

 In the most general case, light can enter some surface at a point $p$ and incident direction vector $\Psi$. and can leave the surface at some other point $q$ and exitant direction $\Theta$.
-The function define this relationship is called the [[./BSSRDF|BSSRDF]] (bidirectional surface scattering reflectance distribution function).
+The function define this relationship is called the [[BSSRDF|BSSRDF]] (bidirectional surface scattering reflectance distribution function).

 We can make additional assumption that $p = q$ and ignore [[subsurface scattering|subsurface scattering]], in this case we have *bidirectional reflectance distribution function* (BRDF).